 A guide to holidays in Hawkshead

-Located between two of the region’s most popular lakes, Lake Windermere and Coniston Water, and set in the magnificent valley of Esthwaite, Hawkshead is one of the prettiest villages you will find in the Lake District and is the perfect base to explore the National Park from.
+Located between two of the region’s most popular lakes, Lake Windermere and Coniston Water, and set in the magnificent valley of Esthwaite, Hawkshead is one of the prettiest villages you will find in the Lake District, and our Hawkshead cottages are the perfect base to explore the National Park from.

 Visitors will simply love wandering the streets of this quintessentially English village, adorned with medieval squares and alleyways lined with 17th century buildings; 38 of these have been declared to be of architectural and historical interest.
 As you wander through the traffic-free streets you’ll be enchanted by the clusters of whitewashed houses, courtyards and buildings teeming with character.

 Established in the medieval period as a wool town, in later years the area inspired two of the country’s best-loved writers, William Wordsworth and Beatrix Potter, with two of the village’s top attractions paying homage to the latter.
 Hill Top is a 17th century farmhouse in nearby Near and Far Sawrey and Potter’s former home, and is a fascinating time capsule of her life; from here it is easy to picture the characters from her books.
 Meanwhile, at the National Trust Beatrix Potter Gallery, you can learn more about her life through original drawings, watercolours and exhibitions.